-Even when we have who help us at home, we must know how to do so that we can guide them properly.
+Even when we have help at home, we must know how treat the clothes well, so that we can guide our staff properly.

-We must find solutions that help minimize time around iron, improving ironing quality:
+We must find solutions that help minimize time around the iron, improving ironing quality:

 - Do not overfill the washing machine – your clothes will not be so well washed and they will be much more creased.

 - Use liquid starch in the softener compartment when washing cotton shirts, tablecloths and bed linens – This will structure the fabric facilitating the ironing process (first check if your washing machine is ready for liquid starch).